On the Existence of Balancing Allocations and Factor Point Processes: Introduction

-For the existence of invariant allocations in the general case, it is convenient to assume that $\Phi$ is diffuse; i.e., has no atoms (otherwise, combinatorial complexities appear).
-In~\cite{LaTo21}, it is proved that if $\Phi$ is diffuse and there exists an auxiliary nonempty point process $P$ as a factor of $\Phi$ and $\Psi$ (e.g., when $\Psi$ has atoms), then an invariant balancing allocation exists (under the necessary conditions mentioned above).
-This had also been proved in~\cite{phdthesis} under the extra assumption that $\Phi$ assigns zero measure to every $(d-1)$-dimensional Lipschitz manifold.
+The existence of invariant allocations is more complicated.
+It is convenient to assume that $\Phi$ is diffuse; i.e., has no atoms (otherwise combinatorial complexities appear).
+In~\cite{LaTo21}, it is proved that if $\Phi$ is diffuse and there exists an auxiliary nonempty point process $P$ as a factor of $\Phi$ and $\Psi$\footnote{In~\cite{LaTo21}, it is assumed that $P$ is a point process on the same probability space as that of $(\Phi,\Psi)$.
+This depends on the probability space chosen in the model.
+However, in the canonical probability space $\Omega:=\mathcal M\times \mathcal M$ defined in Subsection~\ref{subsec:definition}, the condition is equivalent to being a factor of $(\Phi,\Psi)$.} (e.g., when $\Psi$ has atoms), then an invariant balancing allocation exists (under the necessary conditions mentioned above).
+This had also been proved in~\cite{phdthesis} under the extra assumption that $\Phi$ assigns zero measure to every $(d-1)$-rectifiable set.
 This gives rise naturally to the question of the existence of factor point processes, which is asked in~\cite{phdthesis} (see also~\cite{LaTo21}).
 In this paper, we answer the problem affirmatively by proving the following theorem:

 \begin{theorem} Let $\Phi$ and $\Psi$ be arbitrary random measures on $\mathbb R^d$.
-There exists a point process as a translation-invariant factor of $(\Phi,\Psi)$ (resp. of $\Phi$) that is nonempty a.s. if and only if $(\Phi,\Psi)$ (resp. $\Phi$) has no \textit{invariant direction} a.s. \end{theorem}
+There exists a point process as a translation-invariant factor of $(\Phi,\Psi)$ (resp. of $\Phi$) that is nonempty a.s. if and only if $(\Phi,\Psi)$ (resp. $\Phi$) has no \emph{invariant direction} a.s. \end{theorem}